 Daniel Hege is widely recognized as one of Americaís finest conductors, earning critical acclaim for his fresh interpretations of the standard repertoire and for his commitment to creative programming.
 He served for eleven seasons as the Music Director of the Syracuse Symphony and in June 2009, was appointed Music Director of the Wichita Symphony, beginning his tenure with that orchestra in September 2010.

-Following a nationwide search, Mr. Hege was named Music Director of the Syracuse Symphony Orchestra in April, 1999.† In June 2001, he completed a five year tenure with the Baltimore Symphony where he held the titles of Assistant, Associate and Resident Conductor and led the orchestra in subscription, family and run-out concerts.
-Mr. Hege also served as Associate Conductor of the Kansas City Symphony, Assistant Conductor of the Pacific Symphony, Music Director of the Encore Chamber Orchestra in Chicago and Music Director of the Chicago Youth Symphony where he was twice honored by the American Symphony Orchestra League for innovative programming.
+Following a nationwide search, Mr. Hege was named Music Director of the Syracuse Symphony Orchestra in April, 1999.
+In June 2001, he completed a five year tenure with the Baltimore Symphony where he held the titles of Assistant, Associate and Resident Conductor and led the orchestra in subscription, family and run-out concerts.
+Mr. Hege also served as Associate Conductor of the Kansas City Symphony, Assistant Conductor of the Pacific Symphony, Music Director of the Encore Chamber Orchestra in Chicago and Music Director of the Chicago Youth Symphony where he was twice honored by the League of American Orchestras for innovative programming.

-Recent and upcoming guest conducting engagements include appearances with the Houston, Louisiana, Naples and Orlando Philharmonics; the Louisville and Florida Orchestras; the Pacific, Puerto Rico, Omaha, Grand Rapids, Virginia, Sarasota, Charleston, Tulsa, Boise and Memphis symphonies; and at the Music Academy of the West.
+Recent and upcoming guest conducting engagements include appearances with the Rochester, Rhode Island and Naples Philharmonics; the Louisville, Sarasota and Florida Orchestras; the Houston, Edmonton, Pacific, Puerto Rico, Hartford, Omaha, Tulsa and Virginia symphonies; and at the Music Academy of the West.

-Mr. Hege has also made numerous recordings, including a disc with the Baltimore Symphony and the Morgan State University Choir featuring works by Adolphus Hailstork and three CDís with the Syracuse Symphony, one featuring works by Verdi, Barber, Debussy, Respighi and James Johnson; a second CD of Holiday Pops works arranged by Calvin Custer; and a third of Big Band favorites, also arranged by Custer. †He also made a recording with the Cedille label in Chicago titled Violin Concertos by Black Composers of the 18th and 19th Centuries with Rachel Barton Pine and the Encore Chamber Orchestra.
+Mr. Hege has also made numerous recordings, including a disc with the Baltimore Symphony and the Morgan State University Choir featuring works by Adolphus Hailstork and three CDís with the Syracuse Symphony.
+He also made a recording on the Cedille label titled Violin Concertos by Black Composers of the 18th and 19th Centuries with Rachel Barton Pine and the Encore Chamber Orchestra.

 In May 2004, Mr. Hege was awarded an honorary degree of Doctor of Humane Letters from Le Moyne College in Syracuse for his contributions to the cultural life in central New York State.
 Born in Colorado, Mr. Hege currently resides in Syracuse with his wife and their three daughters.